moresandeep/knox-dev-docker/README.md

 * Checkout this repository `git clone https://github.com/moresandeep/knox-dev-docker.git`
 * `cd knox-dev-docker`
-* `docker-compose up -d` This builds the Knox dev container if not already present by checking out code from the provided git repo (in docker-compose.yml) and starts an docker container with test ldap service running and starts a container with knox gateway service running.
+* `docker-compose up -d` This builds the Knox dev container if not already present by checking out code from the provided git repo (in docker-compose.yml).
+Starts a docker container with
+  * Test ldap container and
+  * Knox gateway container
 * `docker ps` should show your gateway and ldap containers running.
 * run `docker-compose stop` to stop the containers.
 * To stops containers and removes containers, networks, volumes, and images run `docker-compose down`.